By Type (7)

 Landlords must give tenants a 60-day notice in order to terminate a rental lease agreement.

-Sample Delaware Residential Lease Agreement Template
+Sample Delaware Rental Lease Agreement Template